Jeiwan/uniswapv3-book/src/milestone_3/cross-tick-swaps.md

 The current price moves during swapping.
 It moves from one price range to another, but it must always stay within a price range–otherwise, trading is not possible.

 Of course, price ranges can overlap, so, in practice, the transition between price ranges is seamless.
 And it's not possible to hop over a gap–a swap would be completed partially.
 It's also worth noting that, in the areas where price ranges overlap, price moves slower.
-This is due to the fact that supply is higher in such areas and the effect of demand is lower (recall from the introduction that high demand with low supply increases the price).
+This is because supply is higher in such areas and the effect of demand is lower (recall from the introduction that high demand with low supply increases the price).

 Our current implementation doesn't support such fluidity: we only allow swaps within one active price range.
 This is what we're going to improve now.